jakerber/bitbot-v2/README.md

 # BitBot v2
-New and improved cryptocurrency trading bot.
+New and improved Bitcoin trading bot.